 I didn’t mind, so I laid down a sheet and with a couple couch pillows and propped up the shitty pancake pillow they spared from their bed.
 In all that time, it never occurred to me (or them, for that matter) that I could have bought a nice fluffy pillow and left it there for my use.
 After all, their bedroom was barren.
 It had a box spring and mattress, a lamp, a mirror leaning against the wall, a 3-drawer dresser, and one small wooden box that dad used as a nightstand to hold his water.
 There was more than enough space to store a nice comforter, too.
 Instead, I just used what they had on hand.

 You’d think they lived in poverty; they didn’t.
 Sue had inherited large sums of money twice in the course of their last 20 years together, so while their apartment looked like a nice starter home for an early 20-something, they lived as well as they wanted.
-Rather than affording a nice condominium with a nice view, they lived with old, functional furniture and spent most of their money eating at the best restaurants in Seattle.
+Rather than affording a condominium with a nice view, they lived with old, functional furniture and spent most of their money eating at the best restaurants in Seattle.
+“Food was the new sex,” Sue would say.

 I always kept earplugs there because I knew my dad would be up well before the sun.
-He’s the loudest morning person ever, so usually his banging and crashing would wake me up initially, then he’d read or watch TV, so I could fall back to sleep for an hour or so.
-Most times, I would feign asleep because otherwise dad wouldn’t start a conversation, something he did by himself anyway.
+He’s the loudest morning person in the modern history of waking up with pots, pans, and dishes filling the kitchen, so usually his banging and crashing would wake me up initially, then he’d read or watch TV, so I could fall back to sleep for an hour or so.
+Most times, I would feign asleep because otherwise dad would start a conversation, something he did with himself anyway, with or without having someone there to hear him.

-When I woke up that fateful day, there were a couple small lamps on, and the living room was pretty dim.
+When I woke up to find him “masturbating,” there were a couple small lamps on, and the living room was dim.
 My head was nearest to where my dad was sitting.

 Before looking up, I considered the possibilities.
-I still hadn’t seen exactly what he was doing, but shorts around ankles + a nearby bottle of lotion = probable self-pleasuring.
+I still hadn’t seen exactly what he was doing, but shorts around ankles plus a nearby bottle of lotion equals probable self-pleasuring.

 I contemplated that maybe he was taking a prescription or two that resulted in extra dry skin.
 Sometimes people get localized itching and dryness, and for all I knew, he was applying lotion for that totally sensible reason.

-I remained still so that I could consider more options: “Maybe this is something he’s always done for his dry skin, but today he didn’t bother to do so in the privacy of his bedroom or bathroom?
-That’s a little outside of his typical behavior, but not that far out.”
+I remained still so that I could consider more options: “Maybe this is something he’d always done for his dry skin, but today he didn’t bother to do so in the privacy of his bedroom or bathroom?
+That’s a little outside of typical behavior, but not that far out.”

-I was trying to stay positive and downplay the obvious.
-But I didn’t really believe my own reasonable explanations, so I had to face it: my dad was masturbating in his living room chair five feet from where I slept.
-I don’t know if it qualifies as masturbation if you don’t have an erection, but I quickly figured out that it must, if for no other reason than because he believed he was.
+I was trying to downplay the obvious.
+But I didn’t really believe my own reasonable explanations, so I had to face it: my dad was masturbating in his living room chair five feet from where I laid my head.
+I don’t know if it qualifies as masturbation if you don’t have an erection, but I quickly figured out that he was, if for no other reason than because he believed he was.

 I sat up and looked at his face (strictly at his face) to help ascertain that intent.
 I knew, of course, but I asked anyway: